yeoman/yeoman.io/app/_includes/yeoman.wiki/Stylus-integration.md

 ## How to

-1. add `grunt-contrib-stylus` as a devDependency by running `npm install -D grunt-contrib-stylus`.
+1. Add `grunt-contrib-stylus` as a devDependency by running `npm install -D grunt-contrib-stylus`.
 This will add it to your package.json after installing.
 You may also run `npm install -D  canvas` if you want to use the node-canvas fallback for gradients(see nib doc).
-2. declare the task in Gruntfile.js:
+2. Declare the task in Gruntfile.js:
 ```
   grunt.loadNpmTasks('grunt-contrib-stylus');
   grunt.registerTask('compass', ['stylus']);
 ```
-3. stylus configuration
+3. Stylus configuration
 ```
     stylus: {
       compile: {